-Based on the information provided, AOG anticipates amounts of cut and fill, three (3) to six (6) feet +/-, from the current elevation within the proposed structure footprint will be required to achieve finish floor elevations.
+Based on the information provided, AOG anticipates amounts of cut and fill, three (3) to five (5) feet +/-, from the current elevation within the proposed structure footprint will be required to achieve finish floor elevations.
 It is possible that additional cuts and fills may be required to obtain improved surface drainage.
+Final grading plans had not been developed at the time of this report.
+Due to the relatively shallow rock encountered in multiple borings, AOG should review the final grading plans when they are available to determine if any modifications to this report are necessary.